melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 hook-and-line surveys in 2010 and 2011 off of California's North Coast [@Abrams2014].
 Sites were randomly sampled from areas of known rocky habitat within six depth by distance-from-port strata out of three ports:
 Crescent City Harbor, Trinidad Bay and Noyo River Harbor.
-The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are often lacking biological samples, especially from the North Coast.
+The otoliths collected as part of this study are valuable stock assessments of recreationally-important groundifsh species that are often lacking biological samples, especially from the North Coast.
 This collection resides at the SWFSC Santa Cruz lab.

 **Available Data**

 *Age and Length Data.*
 All 81 vermilion collected during the survey were aged and represent the most northern biological samples in this model.
-The available length composition in Figure
+The available length compositions for males and females, 2010-2011, are shown in Figure
 \@ref(fig:len-data-ABRAMS-RESEARCH).